Yorkdale station: History

 In late 2013, the entrance at Ranee Avenue was altered: the south and north driveways were removed, and curb was added to run parallel with the support pillars.
 Buses no longer drop passengers off directly at the doors.
 This project was completed in conjunction with resurfacing of Ranee to remove asbestos and the future construction of residential buildings along Allen Road on the south side of Ranee.

 In January 2014, the parking structure connected to the subway, which could accommodate 1144 cars, was demolished for mall expansion.
 Construction of a new parking structure was delayed to coincide with the opening of Nordstrom and eventually opened in February 2017, with 1,010 spaces.

 On 6 January 2019, this station discontinued sales of legacy TTC fare media (tokens and tickets), previously available at a fare collector booth.
 Presto vending machines were available to sell Presto cards and to load funds or a monthly Metropass onto them.

 On 5 April 2019, and Yorkdale stations became the first two locations to sell single-use Presto tickets, which are sold from the stations' Presto fare vending machines.

 Subway infrastructure in the vicinity

-South of Yorkdale station, Allen Road descends into a shallow open cut below the surrounding ground level, and the subway descends with it until Eglinton West station.
+South of Yorkdale station, Allen Road descends into a shallow open cut below the surrounding ground level, and the subway descends with it until Cedarvale station.
 North of Yorkdale, the tracks remain elevated and cross Highway 401 to Wilson station.